Skip to content

 -> Abstraction choice (Repository / EventBus)

-This doesn't happen because the design was bad.
-It happens because abstraction is context-dependent.
+This does not happen because the design is bad.
+It happens because abstraction is contextual.

-The context at design time and the context when requirements are added differ, and the abstraction cannot absorb that gap.
+The context at design time and the context when a new requirement arrives are different, and the abstraction cannot absorb that gap.

-If a "good abstraction" exists, it is not a design that predicts every future context but a design that can absorb the friction cost when context changes.
+If "good abstraction" exists, it is not a design that predicts every future context, but a design that can absorb the friction cost when context changes.

-And that standard cannot be defined at design time, and no programmer can solve everything.
+And that standard cannot be defined at design time, nor does any developer exist who can solve everything.

 What matters here is